 For visitors looking to take part in an authentic Buddhist experience, there are many activities one can enjoy in Koyasan, include things such as religious ceremonies, mediation, and sutra copying.

-The practice of copying out Buddhist scriptures (Sutras) has long been popular in East Asia.
-Sutra-copying is not a difficult practice.
-It is used both as a form of meditation and as a devotional act.
-Sutras are the authoritative sources of Buddhist teachings, and because of the great merit their teachings contain, the merit of copying them can be dedicated to many wholesome purposes.
-Japanese will often dedicate sutra-copying to the repose of a deceased loved one, or for attaining some prayer or wish.
-Carefully and slowly copying each of the Chinese characters of a sutra one by one will provide a relaxed and refreshed mental state.
+The practice of copying Buddhist scriptures or sutras as they are commonly referred to has long been popular throughout East Asia.
+The practice of copying sutras is not a difficult one and is used both as a form of meditation and as an act of religious devotion.
+As sutras are the authoritative source of Buddhist teachings, and because of the merit their teachings contain, it is thought that copying a sutra has great spiritual value.
+In Japan, the faithful will often dedicate copying a sutra for the repose of a deceased loved one, or for some prayer or wish they hope to have fulfilled.
+It is also believed that carefully and slowly copying each of the Chinese characters of a sutra will provide a relaxed and refreshed mental state of mind.

 Hannya Shingyo, the Heart Sutra, is praised as follows: “It teaches us about the wisdom of Shingon – the grand core of the wisest bodhisattva.
 The entire sutra fits on a single page, reaching a mere 14 lines.
 Despite its simplicity, it gets the main point and has deep meaning.”

 Kobo Daishi Kukai wrote in his Secret Key to the Heart Sutra:

 Reciting, upholding, explaining, and revering the Heart Sutra will relieve suffering and provide ease.
 Practice what it teaches and meditate on it, and you will attain enlightenment and the wisdom of the Buddha.

 Through copying the Heart Sutra and coming into contact with its profound teachings, may you and all beings experience release from suffering and enjoy peace.